-Moisture in the air and flucuations in moisture levels have an effect on wooden structures.
+Moisture in the air and fluctuations in moisture levels have an effect on wooden structures.
 This causes log homes to develop cracks, wooden floors and stairs to squeak, wooden furniture to become loose or wobble, and drawers and doors to stick.
 Wood sculptures and chainsaw carvings are no different.

 Every life sized, human form carving that we create is allowed to dry in an indoor, temperature and moisture controlled environment for approximately one year before it is made available for sale.
 As a result, DK carvings are much dryer, lighter, and more stable than logs or carvings that have not been allowed this drying time.
 Any checking that does occur during the drying period is removed or repaired before the carving is sold.
-This is a process that is somewhat unique to DK Carving.
-While we can not guarantee that your carving will not crack or check to some degree after purchase, we are confident that its a much more stable product than most other life sized carvings out there.
+This is a process that is unique to DK Carving.
+While we can not guarantee that your carving will not check to some degree after purchase, we are confident that its a much more stable product than most other life sized carvings out there.

-Every life sized, human form carving that we create is intended to be displayed indoors.
-It is for this very reason that our carvings spend approximately one year drying and acclimating to an indoor environment.
-While some cracking or checking can still occur, the overall longevity and integrity of a carving displayed indoors could very possibly outlast the life of its owner, much like other indoor furniture.
+Our life sized human form carvings spend approximately one year drying and acclimating to an indoor environment in order to create the most stable product possible.
+While some cracking or checking can still occur, the overall longevity and integrity of a carving displayed indoors could very possibly outlast the life of its owner.

 Re-coating with a protective finish product is generally not necessary.